-When working on homework assignments and projects, you may work alone or with one partner, using the “Pair Programming” approach.
+When working on projects (and projects only), you may work alone or with one partner, using the “Pair Programming” approach.
 In pair programming, two programmers share one computer.
 One student is the “driver,” who controls the keyboard and mouse.
 The other is the “navigator,” who observes, asks questions, suggests solutions, and thinks about slightly longer-term strategies.
 The two programmers switch roles about every 20 minutes.
 Working in pairs should make you much better at programming than working alone would.
 The resulting work of pair programming nearly always outshines that of the solitary programmer, with pairs producing better code in less time.

-- You must always be physically located with your partner when developing code.
+- You must always be working together with your partner when developing code.
 You may not do any coding, including documentation, without your partner present.

 - You may not use or even look at any code you have previously developed without your partner.
 This means, if you choose to split with a partner, you must both start over from scratch with your new partner.
 Completely throw your old code away.

 - You and your partner must both be active contributors to the code.
 This mean, you must both be engaged in the development (talking, typing, suggesting, etc) and you must switch roles regularly.

 - You may not split the code and develop it separately, even if you are sitting right next to each other.
 You must collaboratively develop a single solution.

 You can choose your own partner, but the partner must come from your same team.
 You will need to arrange times to meet outside of class.
 We expect everyone to be flexible and professional in arranging those times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner before you commit to the partnership.